What are the expectations vs reality for new authors?

 The new breed of successful Indie authors is quietly and studiously using data to help readers find their books on Amazon and other retailers.
 It is an electronic form of getting your book on a shelf at the front of a bookstore.

-The expectation vs. reality equation is now that you can only expect to gain regular book sales if you understand the reality of the necessity to use data.
+The expectations vs. reality for new authors equation is now that you can only expect to gain regular book sales if you understand the necessity to use data.

-Learning how to access and leverage Amazon book sales data, especially, is now crucial to succeeding in the online book market.
+Learning how to access and leverage Amazon book sales data is now crucial to succeeding in the online book market.

 To use the example I mentioned before of the difference in the market for contemporary romance and rose care, here is some hard data.